keenlabs/Keen-Docs/source/clients/ruby/usage_guide.rst

 Now, the fun part.
 Use *keen.add.event()* wherever you want to collect data.

-For each event, specify an :ref:`event collection <event-collections>` name (e.g. “arrivals”), then include as many :ref:`properties <event-properties>` as you want (eg. landing page, referring source, browser, user properties).
+For each event, specify an :ref:`event collection <event-collections>` name (e.g. "arrivals"), then include as many :ref:`properties <event-properties>` as you want (eg. landing page, referring source, browser, user properties).

 Here’s a simple example that records someone’s arrival to your site and sends it to the "Arrivals" Event Collection:

 .. code-block:: ruby

     keen.add_event("arrivals", {
-        :landing page => “Bayside High Class of 1989 Chess Club fanpage” :referring_source => “google”,
+        :landing page => "Bayside High Class of 1989 Chess Club fanpage" :referring_source => "google",
-        :browser => “Firefox 3.0”,
+        :browser => "Firefox 3.0",
     })

 Below is a more complex example for a purchase in a game.
-Notice how you can nest properties. “user” and “game” each have properties of their own.
+Notice how you can nest properties. "user" and "game" each have properties of their own.
 Check out our :doc:`/event_data_modeling/event_data_intro` to learn more about event data.

 .. code-block:: ruby

     keen.add_event("purchases", {
       :quantity   => 1,
       :cost       => 1.50,
-      :item       => “giant 80s cell phone”,
+      :item       => "giant 80s cell phone",
-      :screen     => “vanity goods store”,
+      :screen     => "vanity goods store",
       :user       =>  {
-            :name   => “Mark-Paul Gosselar”,
+            :name   => "Mark-Paul Gosselar",
             :id     => 12342,
-            :type   => “Premium”,
+            :type   => "Premium",
             :level  => 7,
             :age    => 38,
-            :gender => “male”
+            :gender => "male"
         },
       :game  => {
-            :name => “Saved By the Bell THE GAME”, :version => 2.5.3,
+            :name => "Saved By the Bell THE GAME", :version => 2.5.3,
-            :platform => “Facebook”
+            :platform => "Facebook"
       },
       :sessionlength => 11:35:07,
-      :browser => “Firefox 3.0”
+      :browser => "Firefox 3.0"
     })